GerBreOwn/medrec-base/README.md

 # medrec-base
-This is the starting base for the Django MedRec app.
+This is the starting base for the Django MedRec app using Docker containers for easy building of new applications for other clients.